gwkokab/gwkokab/examples/inference_analysis.md

     "logging": True,
     "outdir": "inf-plots",
 }
 ```

-For the reduced step size for local sampler,we got the following plots.
+For the reduced step size for the local sampler, we got the following plots.

 <div style="display: flex; justify-content: space-around;">
     <div style="margin: 10px;">